popphp/docs/tutorial_application/working_with_the_console_app.rst

 ~~~~~~~~~~~~~~~~~~

 In the above file, the shell environment is set to PHP.
 And like the web index file, this script file
-loads the Composer autoloader, and the new application object is created, passing the console application
+loads the autoloader, and the new application object is created, passing the console application
 configuration file into the application object.
 From there, the ``run()`` method is called and the
 console application is routed and on its way.